pritampadhy/PersonalJournal/README.md

 # PersonalJournal (ToBeModified)
-Personal Journal — an authenticated web app where users sign in, brainstorm or journal with Gemini, and have their conversations automatically summarized and saved.
+Personal Journal — an authenticated web app where users sign in, brainstorm or journal with LLM, and have their conversations automatically summarized and saved.

 # Personal Journal Application - Enterprise Security Edition